Knowlton Court: 18th century

 Knowlton Court estate remained the property of Admiral Sir John Narborough during the late 17th century.
 After Narborough had died at sea, leaving a widow and two sons, his wife married Admiral Sir Cloudesley Shovell, who also died at sea, along with his two Narborough stepsons, in the Scilly naval disaster of 1707.
 His flagship, HMS Association, and three other ships were lost, claiming the lives of nearly 2,000 sailors.
 Shovell's stepsons, Sir John Narborough, 1st Baronet, and his brother James, are commemorated in Knowlton Church.

 19th century to the present

 The estate passed to the D'Aeth family in 1707, including Sir Thomas D'Aeth.
 The D’Aeth family owned it until 1904 when it was bought by Major Francis Elmer Speed (28 February 1859 – 23 August 1928).
 He was High Sheriff of Kent and had two sons, John and Douglas.

-Knowlton Court is privately owned but the main house is hired out for weddings and other events.
-The estate includes a number of other buildings including the Grade II listed Elizabethan dower house and a gatehouse designed by Edwin Landseer Lutyens in 1912.
+Knowlton Court is a private country house in Knowlton, Kent, England.
+The house has 19 en-suite bedrooms and is available for exclusive-use, private and corporate stays and as a film location.
+The estate includes a number of other holiday houses, including the Grade II listed Elizabethan Dower House and The Lodge, which was designed by Edwin Landseer Lutyens in 1912.